serbannacu/gxna/README.md

 [probe annotation file](#probe-annotation-files)
 that maps each probe ID to its corresponding gene; multiple probes can map to the same gene.

-Experiment data resides in the [`input`](input) directory.
+Experiment data resides in the [`expdata`](expdata) directory.
 Each experiment needs at least two files: a `.phe` file containing the phenotype of each sample, and a `.exp` file containing expression data, one line per probe.
 Each line starts with the probe ID, followed by expression values (one per sample).

 All files are standard text, with columns separated by spaces.
 Genes are referenced by their numeric GeneID from the NCBI Gene database.
 Phenotypes can be any string.